seb-dal/SpaceRunner/readme.md

 ## Play
 - use 'q' or left keys to rotate to the left and 'd' or right keys to rotate to th right.
 - you start with 3 health points and you loss one each time you touch one of the Red Obstacle.
-- you can gain new Health points up to 5 Health points by collecting 100 bonus Box.
+- you can gain new Health points (up to 5 Health points Max) by collecting 100 bonus Box.
 - the Goal is to have the hightest score possible.
     * `1` point per ms alive.
     * `250` points for collecting 1 Bonus Box.